karthik-d/gesture-based-sterile-image-browsing/README.md

 This project aims to build a hands-free digital image browsing system for use in a sterile setting in a medical environment.

+> This project was evaluated on an incremental basis at multiple stages by an **Academic Mentor** from [SSN College of Engineering, Chennai, India](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/), and an **Industry Mentor** from [IBM](https://careereducation.smartinternz.com/), as part of an Innovation, Employability and Entrepreneurship program for students.

 ![proposed-workflow](./Project-Design-And-Planning/Project-Design-Phase-1/assets/solution-architecture.png)

 ## Quick Links